 We have teamed up with specialist festival travel supplier Tuned In Travel to provide official coach transport from various cities to and from the festival.

-If you are organising a group visit, Tuned In Travel can also provide a deal for your own festival mini bus as well as private hire coach bookings.
+If you are organising a group visit, Tuned In Travel can also provide a deal for your festival minibus and private hire coach bookings.
 See tunedintravel.com for details.

 WHAT KIND OF SIGNPOSTING WILL BE USED FOR THE FESTIVAL?

-We have teamed up with what3words to use the very latest technology to guide you to the front door of the festival at the Winter Gardens Blackpool. what3words has divided the world into a grid of 3mx3m squares and assigned each one a unique 3 word address.
+We have teamed up with what3words to use the latest technology to guide you to the front door of the festival at the Winter Gardens Blackpool. what3words has divided the world into a grid of 3mx3m squares and assigned each one a unique three-word address.
 Go to the free website map.what3words.com or download a free what3words app (available for iOS and Android)